-- A. Courses not offered by the receiving institution. - B. For courses at non-regionally accredited institutions, courses offered prior to the established transfer date of the course in question. - C. Courses in the 900-999 series are not automatically transferable, and must be evaluated individually.
-These include such courses as Special Topics, Internships, Apprenticeships, Practica, Study Abroad, Theses, and Dissertations. - D. College preparatory and vocational preparatory courses. - E. Graduate courses. - F. Internships, apprenticeships, practica, clinical experiences, and study abroad courses with numbers other than those ranging from 900-999. - G. Applied courses in the performing arts (Art, Dance, Interior Design, Music, and Theatre) and skills courses in Criminal Justice (academy certificate courses) are not guaranteed as transferable.
+- A. Courses not offered by the receiving institution. - B. For courses at nonregionally accredited institutions, courses offered prior to the established transfer date of the course in question. - C. Courses in the 900-999 series are not automatically transferable, and must be evaluated individually.
+These include such courses as Special Topics, Internships, Apprenticeships, Practica, Study Abroad, Theses, and Dissertations. - D. Applied academics for adult education courses. - E. Graduate courses. - F. Internships, apprenticeships, practica, clinical experiences, and study abroad courses with numbers other than those ranging from 900-999. - G. Applied courses in the performing arts (Art, Dance, Interior Design, Music, and Theatre) and skills courses in Criminal Justice (academy certificate courses) are not guaranteed as transferable.
 These courses need evidence of achievement (e.g., portfolio, audition, interview, etc.).